LET’S TALK TASTE

 WHAT'S REALLY BEHIND THE NAME

 I can't escape my childhood tea drinking habits.
 I just remembered the tea was super strong and I loved it with milk and a copious amount of english biscuits.
 I've gotten rid of the milk since but not the biscuits.
 Brooklyn Breakfast reminds me of both my childhood and when I first moved to New York in 1996 for University.
-Twenty four years later, this city has toughened me up as it does to all of us, before you decide to move to the west coast.
+Twenty five years later, this city has toughened me up as it does to all of us, before you decide to move to the west coast to retire.

 I got my first start in business and adult life in New York city and this strong brew is homage to that.
 Cheers to grinding it out.